Getting Old: Poem Number 34

 Translation by Dr Joshua Mostow

-Takasago is a famous city on Harima Bay in Japan, in what is now modern-day Hyōgo Prefecture, and is known for its ancient pine forests.
-Takasago is also mentioned in poem 71 as well.
-The most famous, sacred pine there is the aioi no matsu (相生の松) at Takasago Shrine, which has been growing since the temple’s foundation.
+Takasago is a famous city on Harima Bay in Japan, in what is now modern-day Hyōgo Prefecture.
+Since antiquity, Takasago was famous known for its pine forests.
+The featured photo above is a sacred pine tree at Takasago Shrine (photo by , Public domain, via Wikimedia Commons).
+Takasago is also mentioned in poem 71.
+The most famous sacred pine tree at Takasago Shrine is the Aioi no Matsu (相生の松), which has been growing since the temple’s foundation.
 The pine trunk splits into two, and thus has become a symbol of marital harmony between husband and wife.